ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-underlay-network.md

 In addition to Private VLAN A, a second private VLAN (here designated Private VLAN B) exists to support VMware features such as vSAN and vMotion.
 As such, the VLAN is divided into two or more portable subnets:

 * The first subnet is assigned to a kernel port group for vMotion traffic.
-* The remaining subnet or subnets are used for storage traffic:
-   * When using vSAN, a subnet is assigned to kernel port groups that are used for vSAN traffic.
+* The remaining subnet or subnets are used for storage traffic.
+When using vSAN, a subnet is assigned to kernel port groups that are used for vSAN traffic.

 The public network consists of one VLAN within this design.
 The following subnets are allocated to the VLAN: